 A lot of people struggle with taking the plunge and launching their brand redesign or new website.
 We get it, making it live and public to the world is scary.
 You may worry you missed something or that it could be better.

 And honestly, that’s probably true.

 That shouldn’t stop you from launching and sharing what you have with others.
-That’s our primary goal as business owners, bloggers, or content creators after all—helping people through our knowledge, products, and services.
+That’s our primary goal as small business owners, bloggers, or content creators after all—helping people through our knowledge, products, and services.

 Maybe you are not scared or overwhelmed at all, but life has just gotten busy and crazy and finishing your website just got pushed to the back-burner.

 We SO get that too, and whatever it is that’s blocking you, we are here to help.
 That’s why we put together some tips for overcoming mental blocks and the desire for perfection, a website launch checklist (plus a post-live list), and foundations to help you keep going once you have launched.
 Let’s dive in!